 Couldn’t Jesus have just summoned the fish to where he and Peter were?
 No, Jesus told Peter let’s go to where the fish are located.
 Jesus always went to where the people were to catch people.
 He took church to people.
 I wish we could learn how to do that – but maybe that is exactly about what I speak.
 You are the church.
 Who are you wanting to catch?
 You need to go to them – boat.
 The boat simply takes me to where the fish are.
 I will not catch many Striped Bass from shore.

 You will need tackle – connect.
 I do not want to hook that fish and lose it because of inferior equipment.
 A few years ago, I took the contractor who did the stucco work on our building fishing to Watts Bar for large Striped Bass.
 He wanted to use his rod and reel.
 He hooked a big one and SNAP!
 His rod broke in half and he lost a great fish.
 His connection did not hold.
 The disciples used a net.
 I use a rod and reel and I do not use cheap rods and reels.
 The principle is you will need some way to connect – net up, or hook up – with the person/people.
 How are you connecting with those you want to catch?

 WHO DO YOU WANT TO CATCH?
 You will need to go to where they go – boat.
-You will need a strong connection – tackle.
-You will need good bait – something they will bite even though it is unnatural (I will explain in a minute).
+You will need a strong connection – tackle, and you will need good bait – something they will bite even though it is unnatural (I will explain in a minute).